 We aim where possible to avoid additional charges for any additional treatment required for the best results.
-There is no charge for enhancement treatments or other revision treatments required within 2 years of surgery.
-The main exception is YAG laser capsulotomy, which is commonly required after cataract surgery/RLE.
+There is no charge for most enhancement treatments or other revision treatments required within 2 years of surgery.
+The main exceptions are YAG laser capsulotomy, which is commonly required after cataract surgery/RLE; and laser focus adjustments after cataract surgery.
 For planned combinations of laser and implant based procedures (BIOPTICS) to correct very high refractive errors, additional charges also apply.

 Additional diagnostic consultations